People's Party of Kazakhstan

-The People's Party of Kazakhstan (Kazakh abbr.: QHP) is a social democratic political party in Kazakhstan, chaired by Ermūhamet Ertısbaev.
+The People's Party of Kazakhstan is a left-wing social democratic political party in Kazakhstan, chaired by Ermūhamet Ertısbaev.
 The secretaries of the central committee are Turgyn Syzdyqov, Gauhar Nugmanova, Viktor Smirnov and Jambyl Ahmetbekov.

 The party was founded as the Communist People's Party of Kazakhstan (QKHP) on 13 April 2004.
 It was registered on 21 June 2004; the party had 90,000 members at the time of registration.
 Following the 2004 elections to the Mazhilis the party received 1.98% of total votes.
 In the 2007 elections to the Mazhilis the party won 1.29% of the votes and did not pass the electoral threshold.
 The QKHP was elected to parliament in the 2012 legislative election.

 The party is loyal to incumbent president Kassym-Jomart Tokayev and is a part of the pro-Tokayev People's Coalition.

 History

 The party emerged due to a split in the Communist Party of Kazakhstan (QKP).
 The idea to create a new party belongs to the 12 members of the Central Committee of Communist Party of Kazakhstan, who withdrew its membership because of the disagreements with the First Secretary of the QKP's Central Committee Serikbolsyn Abdildin.
 The reason for the split with the QKP was the election of a Secretary and a member of Mazhilis Tolen Tokhtassynov.
 About 15,000 members left QKP for QKHP.
 The founding congress QKHP took place in April 2004, on 21 June 2004 the party was registered with the Ministry of Justice of Kazakhstan.

 Following the elections to Mazhilis in 2004, the party received 1.98% of total voters (proportional system) and did not pass into Parliament.

 In the 2005 presidential elections, QKHP nominated Erasyl Abilqasymov as its candidate who received 0.34% of the votes.

 On 28 March 2007 the QKHP and the QPK held a joint press conference at which they announced an impending merger.
 QKHP subsequently abandoned the association with the QPK because of the sharp political differences.
 At a press conference in June 2007, the First Secretary of QKHP Vladislav Kosarev named the fact that the Communist Party of Kazakhstan was considering associations with QKHP only at the highest level (Bureaus of Central Committee) as the main reason for refusing to merge, at the same time according to him consideration for such merger was not provided at local level.
 Kosarev said also that structures of QKP had been completely destroyed and the authority of the party among the people has been reduced to zero-level.

 In elections to Mazhilis in 2007, the party won 1.29% of total votes and did not pass the electoral threshold to Parliament.
 In the 2012 election, the party won 7.19% of vote and 7 seats to become one of three parties to enter Parliament.
 Despite being officially in opposition, the party is considered as loyal to the regime and often votes with the government.